edasaki/ZentrelaRPG/README.md

 Project built in Eclipse with Maven plugin.

-No support provided for any code - the plugin is being released because I have no plans to work on any other Minecraft related things.
+### No support provided for any code - the plugin is being released because I have no plans to work on any Minecraft-related things in the future.
+Please don't ask me how to install it / set it up.
+You can figure it out yourself, I believe in you!!!

 Note: Votifier does not have a maven repo - you will have to add it to a local repo to get it to work with maven.
 See pom.xml for an example of how I did it.